With age comes wisdom, and lower car insurance rates, up to a point. This bears out when you look at average car insurance rates by age.

 Car insurance for people under 25 years of age is typically quite high.
-Teens and young drivers are inexperienced behind the wheel and statistics show they, as a class in whole, are likely to be in an accident, which makes them a high risk to auto insurance providers.
+Teens and young drivers are inexperienced behind the wheel and statistics show they, as a class in whole, are more likely to be in accident than other age groups, which makes them a high risk to auto insurance providers.
 High risk equals high rates.

-No one else has your unique combination of age, geographical location, vehicle, marital status, driving record, annual mileage and credit history.
-Each of these rating factors, along with type of coverage you choose and with what limits, influences the rate you'll pay for your car insurance policy.
+Each of these rating factors, among others, along with type of coverage you choose and with what limits, influences the rate you'll pay for your car insurance policy.

 Whatever age and whether male or female, you can save hundreds, if not thousands, of dollars depending upon the insurer you chose.
 For this reason, it’s a must to compare car insurance companies and find the one that offers the best rates for your particular set of rating factors.